Cover of The Metamorphosis

 Highlights from this Metamorphosis Review

-Themes of alienation, family duty, and labor that resonate with modern discussions about burnout and identity.
+Themes of alienation, family obligation, and work that still resonate in contemporary discussions of stress and identity.

 Who Should Read The Metamorphosis